Last updated: November 20, 2025

 Are realistic companion dolls only for sexual use?

 No. Increasingly, seniors and caregivers use high-fidelity dolls for companionship, grief processing, and dementia therapy.
 The tactile presence and conversational prompts relieve stress even when no sexual activity occurs.
+Clinical studies show statistically significant reductions in agitation and anxiety among dementia patients using companion dolls[1].
+Many senior owners report using dolls primarily for emotional support and presence, not sexual activity.

 How can a caregiver clean a doll for someone with limited mobility?